• Skip to primary navigation

 • If you use different veggies to make the lentil soup, try to use red, yellow or orange vegetables.
 Adding green vegetables like peas or spinach makes the soup turns brown, which can put younger family members off.

 • This soup is developed to appeal to kids and toddlers.
-To make a spicier soup add an extra ¼ teaspoon curry powder, a pinch of dried chilli flakes or ginger:
+To make a spicier soup add an extra ¼ teaspoon curry powder, a pinch of dried chilli flakes or 2 cm finely grated fresh ginger, added with the crushed garlic.

 • This is a thick carrot red lentil soup – if you prefer a thinner soup, add a little more water/stock/coconut milk.